Inpatient Rehab in New Mexico

 Treatment included:

-• Inpatient alcohol detoxification, inpatient opioid detoxification and methamphetamines detoxification
+• Inpatient alcohol detox, methamphetamines detoxification and inpatient opioid detoxification

-• Short-term residential treatment, residential addiction treatment and long term rehab
+• Residential detox, short-term residential treatment and residential long term treatment

 Peak Behavioral Health Services - Santa Teresa, NM

-Peak Behavioral Health Services is an inpatient rehab located in Santa Teresa, New Mexico.
+Peak Behavioral Health Services is an inpatient drug and alcohol rehab located in Santa Teresa, NM.

 Location: 5045 McNutt Road, Santa Teresa, NM 88008 in Dona Ana County